Mining related dust and its control

 Air quality monitoring programmes were first set up in 1982 as interest increased in the old Martha Mine area.
 The monitoring has provided a continuous air quality database as good as, or better than, anywhere else in New Zealand.

 Results from air quality monitoring are highly variable.
 This is a common feature, dependent on every day events.
-Pollen, agricultural and commercial activities and even volcanic events have all been recorded.
+Pollen, agricultural and commercial activities and even volcanic events and Australian bushfires have all been recorded.
 The effects of eruptions at White Island and Mt Ruapehu have been recorded in Waihi.

 Deposited, suspended and inhalable particulate are measured continuously around the Waihi area.

 - results for Waihi are comparable with those from other small urban areas.
 This is what might be expected for a township located adjacent to a major highway